nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-model.md

-# Backend Servers: Why to focus on the request, not the model
+# Backend Servers: Focus on the request, not the model

 Allow me to divide backend web application architectures in two types: